theborakompanioni/azure-docs.de-de/articles/remoteapp/remoteapp-tutorial-o365anywhere.md

 <properties
-   pageTitle="Bereitstellen der gleichen Office 365-Umgebung auf jedem Gerät mit Azure RemoteApp | Microsoft Azure" description="Erfahren Sie, wie Sie mithilfe von Azure RemoteApp jede Office 365-App für Benutzer freigeben können." services="remoteapp" documentationCenter="" authors="guscatalano"
+   pageTitle="Get the same Office 365 experience on any device with Azure RemoteApp | Microsoft Azure" description="Learn how to share any Office 365 app with your users by using Azure RemoteApp." services="remoteapp" documentationCenter="" authors="guscatalano"